-This is our review of the best harness for huskies in 2021.
+This is our review of the best harness for Huskies in 2022.

 Huskies are a beautiful breed of dog; they are eager to please, playful and boy, do they need a lot of exercise.
 These dogs are NOT for couch potatoes; they need both physical and mental stimulation, which is why many a pet owner who has this breed gets involved in dog sports like canicross and husky pulling competitions.

 The best husky dog harness will be sturdy, lightweight and adjustable; depending on what you need them for, they may also have extra features.
 For example, if you have a service dog, you may want to check out these tactical dog harness reviews.

 In this guide, we will be reviewing;